Selvaganesg/Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks./README.md

 ## RESULT:
 Thus, the program has been executed successfully using CUDA to perform parallel Sobel edge detection on an image using GPU acceleration.

-Questions:

-What challenges did you face while implementing the Sobel filter for color images?
+1. What challenges did you face while implementing the Sobel filter for color images?
+The main challenges were converting the color image to grayscale, handling image boundaries, and ensuring that each CUDA thread accesses the correct neighboring pixels without going out of bounds.

-How did changing the block size influence the performance of your CUDA implementation?
+2. How did changing the block size influence the performance of your CUDA implementation?
+Changing the block size affected the number of threads executed together.
+A suitable block size such as 16×16 provided efficient GPU utilization, while very small or large block sizes could result in lower performance due to inefficient thread utilization.

-What were the differences in output between the CUDA and CPU implementations?
+3. What were the differences in output between the CUDA and CPU implementations?
 Discuss any discrepancies.
+Both implementations produced similar edge-detected images.
+Minor differences may occur due to differences in numerical calculations, boundary handling, and implementation details.
+The CUDA implementation provides the advantage of parallel GPU processing.

-Suggest potential optimizations for improving the performance of the Sobel filter.
+4. Suggest potential optimizations for improving the performance of the Sobel filter.

-Deliverables:
+Use shared memory to reduce repeated global-memory accesses.
+Experiment with different block sizes such as 8×8, 16×16, and 32×32.
+Minimize unnecessary memory transfers between CPU and GPU.
+Use optimized CUDA memory-access patterns for coalesced memory access.
+Process multiple images or larger images in parallel where applicable.

+## DELIVERABLES
-Modified CUDA code with comments explaining your changes.
+Modified CUDA Sobel filter code with comments.
-A report summarizing your findings, including graphs of execution times and a comparison of outputs.
-Answers to the questions posed in the experiment.
-Tools Required:
+Execution-time analysis for different image and block sizes.
+Comparison of CUDA and CPU Sobel outputs.

+## TOOLS REQUIRED
+NVIDIA GPU
+CUDA Toolkit / NVCC
+Google Colab
+OpenCV
+C/C++ compiler
+Sample input images
+Python/Matplotlib for performance graphs